(Updated June 2020)

 2.8.2.
 Development of advanced nuclear power technologies

-In the area of new generation nuclear reactor systems, VTT participated in the EU’s framework programme projects in the area of new innovative systems.
+In the area of new generation nuclear reactor systems, VTT participated in the European Union’s framework programme projects in the area of new, innovative systems.
 One example of this is the past project High Performance Light Water Reactor (HPLWR 1 and 2).

-Within the research programme Sustainable Energy (SusEn) of the Academy of Finland, a joint effort, New Type Nuclear Reactors (NETNUC), took place during 2008–2011 by a consortium comprising the Finnish technological universities at Lappeenranta and Helsinki (LUT and Aalto University) and VTT.
-Fortum provides additional funding for this joint project.
-The research work focuses on safety, sustainability and efficiency.
+Within the Academy of Finland’s Sustainable Energy research programme, a joint effort, New Type Nuclear Reactors (NETNUC), was undertaken during 2008–2011 by a consortium comprising the Finnish technological universities at Lappeenranta and Helsinki (LUT and Aalto University) and VTT.
+Fortum provided additional funding for this joint project.
+The research work focused on safety, sustainability and efficiency.

 VTT, TVO, Fortum and LUT are partners in the Sustainable Nuclear Energy Technology Platform (SNE-TP).
-The objectives of the platform coincide with many aspects of the NETNUC project on new type nuclear reactors.
+The objectives of the platform coincide with many aspects of the NETNUC project on new types of nuclear reactor.
 Consequently, SAFIR2014 and NETNUC both contribute to the objectives of SNE-TP, which covers both the present and advanced light water reactors (e.g. EPR) and fast reactors with closed fuel cycles, which is crucial for the long term sustainability of nuclear fuel resources.
 SNE-TP also covers the production of other energy carriers besides electricity.
 Consequently, participation in this technology platform ensures close networking with other European stakeholders and research organizations.
-The NETNUC project is closely connected with EU projects (e.g. HPLWR2 for the SCWR concept and Raphael for VHTR/GFR gas cooled concepts) and other global forums.
-Another important technology platform is implementing geological disposal of radioactive waste (IGD-TP).
-The mission of the IGD-TP is to be a tool to support confidence building in the safety and implementation of deep geological disposal solutions.
+The NETNUC project is closely connected with European Union projects (e.g. HPLWR2 for the supercritical water cooled reactor concept and Reactor for Process Heat, Hydrogen and Electricity Generation (RAPHAEL) for very high temperature reactor/gas cooled fast reactor gas cooled concepts) and other global forums.
+Another important platform is the Implementing Geological Disposal of Radioactive Waste Technology Platform (IGD-TP).
+The mission of the IGD-TP is to support confidence building in the safety and implementation of deep geological disposal solutions.
 The vision of IGD-TP is that by 2025, the first geological disposal facilities for spent fuel, high level waste and other long lived radioactive waste will be operating safely in Europe.

 Finnish Research Programme on Nuclear Waste Management (KYT)

 In addition, in the former KYT2014 and currently ongoing KYT2018 research programmes, restricted activities are carried out in the area of advanced fuel cycle concepts — primarily the follow-up of research activities on partitioning and transmutation.
-Based on the initiative of the former Advisory Group on Nuclear Energy (YEN), the research network (GEN4FIN) on advanced nuclear energy systems was established in 2005.
+Based on the initiative of the former Advisory Group on Nuclear Energy, the research network on advanced nuclear energy systems (GEN4FIN) was established in 2005.
 The aim of this research network is the further promotion of the maintenance and development of national expertise and international cooperation.

 2.8.3.
 International cooperation and initiatives

 Finland participates actively in international cooperative endeavours regarding nuclear energy.
 In recent years, the recognition of these trends led to the development of several multinational initiatives, both for research and other purposes.
-Major initiatives under way include:
+Major initiatives under way include the following:

-The Generation IV International Forum (GIF) led by the US Department of Energy;
+The Generation IV International Forum led by the United States Department of Energy;

-The International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO);
+The International Project on Innovative Nuclear Reactors and Fuel Cycles;

-The Multinational Fuel Assurance Concept (MNA) proposed by the International Atomic Energy Agency (IAEA).
+The Multinational Fuel Assurance Concept proposed by the IAEA.

-At the European level, the Nuclear Illustrative Programme (PINC) from 2007 underlined the need to develop common instruments within the framework of nuclear safety.
-The European Commission launched a number of initiatives in the field of nuclear safety, waste management and decommissioning, such as recommendations on the financing of decommissioning activities, the establishment of a Sustainable Nuclear Energy Technology Platform (SNE-TP) and the establishment of the European Nuclear Safety Regulators Group (ENSREG), composed of national nuclear regulators for the further development of a common understanding and European rules in the field of nuclear safety and waste management.
+At the European level, the Nuclear Illustrative Programme from 2007 underlined the need to develop common instruments within the framework of nuclear safety.
+The European Commission launched a number of initiatives in the field of nuclear safety, waste management and decommissioning, such as recommendations on the financing of decommissioning activities, the establishment of SNE-TP and the establishment of the European Nuclear Safety Regulators Group, composed of national nuclear regulators, for the further development of a common understanding and European rules in the field of nuclear safety and waste management.

 As a result, Council Directive 2009/71/Euratom, establishing a community framework for the safety of nuclear installations, was given in June 2009.
 In November 2010, the Commission proposed a directive on spent fuel and radioactive waste management.
 On 19 July 2011, the Council adopted a directive on radioactive waste and spent fuel management, asking Member States to present national programmes, and to indicate when, where and how they will construct and manage final repositories guaranteeing the highest safety standards.
 The safety standards become legally binding and enforceable in the European Union.
 Member States were to submit the first report on the implementation of their national programmes in 2015.(1)

-SNE-TP, launched in September 2007, aims at coordinating research, development, demonstration and deployment (RDD&D) in the field of nuclear fission energy.
-It brings together stakeholders from industry; research organizations, including TSOs; universities and national representatives.
-Regarding joint infrastructures, the recently launched Jules Horowitz Reactor (JHR) material testing reactor project will, in the short term, support studies on ageing and life extension, safety and fuel performances of Generation II and III light water reactors, and support material and fuel developments for Generation IV reactors.
+SNE-TP, launched in September 2007, aims at coordinating research, development, demonstration and deployment in the field of nuclear fission energy.
+It brings together stakeholders from industry; research organizations, including technical support organizations; universities and national representatives.
+Regarding joint infrastructure, the recently launched Jules Horowitz Reactor material testing reactor project will, in the short term, support studies on ageing and life extension, safety and fuel performance of Generation II and III light water reactors, and support material and fuel development for Generation IV reactors.
 The reactor will be located in Cadarache, France, and VTT will be actively involved in the planning and design of this facility.

 SNE-TP’s strategic research agenda and deployment strategy reflect a consensus among a large group of stakeholders on research priorities in the field of nuclear fission, addressing the renaissance of nuclear energy with the deployment of Generation III reactors, and the development of Generation IV systems, both fast neutron reactor systems, with fuel multirecycling for sustainable electricity generating capability, and (very) high temperature reactors for other applications, such as the production of hydrogen or biofuels.

-Besides the activities launched by the Commission, Finnish organizations participate actively in other international efforts furthering the international harmonization of nuclear safety standards.
-The bases for this harmonization should be enhanced cooperation conducted in association with the follow-up conferences on two important IAEA conventions: the Nuclear Safety Convention and the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management as well as the preparation of Nuclear Safety Guidelines and other documents by the IAEA.
-Other work currently being performed, such as that of the Western European Nuclear Regulators Association (WENRA), provides a vital contribution.
-In addition, new initiatives such as the Multinational Design Evaluation Programme (MDEP), may contribute to the convergence of national regulatory practices.
+Besides the activities launched by the European Commission, Finnish organizations participate actively in other international efforts furthering the international harmonization of nuclear safety standards.
+The bases for this harmonization should be enhanced cooperation conducted in association with the follow-up conferences on two important IAEA conventions — the Nuclear Safety Convention and the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management — as well as the preparation of nuclear safety guidelines and other documents by the IAEA.
+Other work currently being performed, such as that of the Western European Nuclear Regulators Association, provides a vital contribution.
+In addition, new initiatives such as the Multinational Design Evaluation Programme, may contribute to the convergence of national regulatory practices.

 2.9.
 HUMAN RESOURCES DEVELOPMENT

-The Nuclear Energy Act was amended in 2003 to establish the Nuclear Safety Research Fund, to ensure the high level of national safety research and to maintain national competency in the long run.
+The Nuclear Energy Act was amended in 2003 to establish the Nuclear Safety Research Fund, to ensure a high level of national safety research and to maintain national competency in the long term.
 A Nuclear Waste Safety Research Fund was also established.
 These funds provide financing for national research programmes on nuclear fission energy.